 Prospective presenters are asked to submit a 1-2 paragraph summary of their presentation.
 Preference will be given to presentations that are topical, prepared specifically for the conference, and which offer a unique perspective on an issue facing investors and/or managers of institutional grade timberland.

-Please submit proposals and other speaking inquiries to Sara Wu at email@example.com
+Please submit proposals and other speaking inquiries to Sara Wu at email@example.com.
+Speakers receive complimentary registration to the conference.

 Tuesday, September 12, 2017